Parse your robots.txt file the same way Google's crawlers do

 Who are you anyway?

 I'm Will Critchlow.
-I am CEO of SearchPilot and SEO Partner at Brainlabs and I am unhealthily interested in how robots.txt files work.
+I am CEO of SearchPilot and I am unhealthily interested in how robots.txt files work.

 What else do we need to know to use this tool?